YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 .. _iverilog: https://steveicarus.github.io/iverilog/
 .. _verilator: https://www.veripool.org/verilator/

+- are there any warnings before the error (either immediately before or in an earlier command) that could be related?
+- does calling `check` before the failure give any errors or warnings?
+- did you call `hierarchy` before the failure?

+  + can you call ``hierarchy -check``?

 - make sure to back up your code (design source and yosys script(s)) before making any modifications